 Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

-Saturday's game at Moody Center has the No. 5 Texas Longhorns (13-0) matching up with the No. 10 Baylor Bears (11-0) at 2:00 PM ET on December 30.
-Our computer prediction projects a 75-67 victory for Texas, who are favored by our model.
+Saturday's game that pits the No. 5 Texas Longhorns (13-0) versus the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 (based on our computer prediction) in favor of Texas, who is favored in this matchup by our model.
+Game time is at 2:00 PM ET on December 30.

-The Longhorns are coming off of a 97-52 win over Jackson State in their most recent game on Wednesday.
+The Longhorns took care of business in their most recent outing 97-52 against Jackson State on Wednesday.

-The Longhorns are coming off of a 97-52 victory against Jackson State in their last outing on Wednesday.
-The Bears are coming off of a 73-50 win against South Florida in their last game on Thursday.
-Shaylee Gonzales' team-leading 21 points paced the Longhorns in the win.
-Sarah Andrews recorded 19 points, five rebounds and two assists for the Bears.

 Catch college basketball action all season long on Fubo!